 Welcome to Eastern Iowa Community Colleges, THE Community's College.
-Thank you for choosing us to further your education.
+Thank you for choosing us to further your education and training.

-There are many reasons why we are considered the community's college: we're the sixth largest college in the state of lowa; we serve 1 in 10 area residents every year; we are fully accredited by the Higher Learning Commission, and much, much more.
+There are many reasons why we are considered the community's college: We're the sixth largest college in the state of lowa; we serve 1 in 10 area residents every year; we are fully accredited by the Higher Learning Commission, and much, much more.

-But the number one reason is people.
-It's our faculty who dedicate themselves to their students and aren't afraid to spend extra time making sure you succeed.
+But, the number one reason is our people.
+It's our faculty who dedicate themselves to their students and spending whatever time you need to be successful.
 It's our staff who put service to our students at the top of their list of priorities.